Last Updated: October 26, 2020

 On the other side, Canva has far more unique features and capabilities than Adobe Spark like embed functions, design cropper while editing, create animated designs with one click, better collaboration tools, share designs directly on social media, and much more.

-Canva also has a printing service available known as Canva Print which allows you to print your designs and order them if you want while Adobe Spark doesn’t have this service.
+Canva also has a printing service available known as Canva Print which allows you to print your designs and order them if you want while Adobe Spark doesn’t offer this service.

 However, besides all the other features, the two features that are similar in both tools are the resizing of designs and downloading images in transparent background (Background remover).